 Philanthropy founded UCL as a home for disruptive thinkers.
 Nearly 200 years later, the UCL Friends & Alumni Association joins UCL in asking you to pledge your support to our campaign.

-This year’s star speaker in San Francisco is UCL alumna Riva-Melissa Tez (Philosophy 2011).
-Riva is a venture capitalist, writer, and currently works for Intel.
+In San Francisco, we had a fabulous time at Monroe with Riva-Melissa Tez (Philosophy 2011) as our alumni guest speaker.
+She is a venture capitalist, writer, and currently works on strategic projects at Intel.
 In past lives, she’s been a university lecturer, toy store founder, and co-founder of a children’s app.
 Forbes described her as the “definition of a modern female”.
+Make sure you check out our interview with Riva in our upcoming alumni newsletter.

 UCL celebrates the university’s neuroscience excellence with New York alumni